djaus2/PhotoTimingDjaus/README.md

 ### Latest
 > **A work in progress:**
+- Popup image of frame is centered for mouse click on image (red) line, nudge line is green and image frame for it can be left, center or right wrt to Stitched Image..
-- Popup image of frame is centered for mouse click on image (red) line, nudge line is green and image frame for it tracks that line but not centered.
+~~Popup image of frame is centered for mouse click on image (red) line, nudge line is green and image frame for it tracks that line but not centered.~~
   - Double click on image frame hides it, single click enlarges frame x1.5, shift single click reduces frame by 1.5.
 If too small (about 50) is hidden
 - Zoom controls now work.
 Pan sliders don't though.
 Simplest: ***Just set the Auto Width and Height.***
 - Default TimeFrom mode is Manual.
 If Video Filename has DateTime string on end then that is interpreted as the Gun (race start) DateTime and set to WallClock mode.